This is not uncommon: everything is going according to plan in your pond when, seemingly out of nowhere, algae starts rearing its ugly head.

 7. Japanese Trapdoor Snail – Viviparus malleatus

-In my bonus entry which is not a fish, but technically among the best algae eaters for a outdoor ponds, I list Viviparus malleatus:
+In my bonus entry which is not a fish, but technically among the best algae eaters for a outdoor ponds, I list а member of the Viviparus genus – Viviparus malleatus:

 The Japanese Trapdoor Snail is the preferred choice as an algae-eating pond snail because it does well in winter and doesn’t take over too quickly.

-Though these omnivorous freshwater snails are very good at eating algae, I need to point out that they won’t be able to eradicate it completely.
+Though these omnivorous freshwater snails are very good at eating algae, I need to point out that they won’t be able to eradicate the growth completely.